Yom Kippur War: Soviet intervention threat

 Kissinger immediately passed the message to White House Chief of Staff Alexander Haig, who met with Nixon for 20 minutes around 10:30 pm, and reportedly empowered Kissinger to take any necessary action.
 Kissinger immediately called a meeting of senior officials, including Haig, Defense Secretary James Schlesinger and CIA Director William Colby.
 The Watergate scandal had reached its apex, and Nixon was so agitated and discomposed that they decided to handle the matter without him:

 When Kissinger asked Haig whether [Nixon] should be wakened, the White House chief of staff replied firmly 'No.' Haig clearly shared Kissinger's feelings that Nixon was in no shape to make weighty decisions.

 The meeting produced a conciliatory response, which was sent (in Nixon's name) to Brezhnev.
 At the same time, it was decided to increase the DEFCON from four to three.
 Lastly, they approved a message to Sadat (again, in Nixon's name) asking him to drop his request for Soviet assistance, and threatening that if the Soviets were to intervene, so would the United States.

 The Soviets placed seven airborne divisions on alert and airlift was marshaled to transport them to the Middle East.
 An airborne command post was set up in the southern Soviet Union, and several air force units were also alerted.
 "Reports also indicated that at least one of the divisions and a squadron of transport planes had been moved from the Soviet Union to an airbase in Yugoslavia".
-The Soviets also deployed seven amphibious warfare craft with some 40,000 naval infantry in the Mediterranean.

 The Soviets quickly detected the increased American defense condition, and were astonished and bewildered at the response.
 "Who could have imagined the Americans would be so easily frightened," said Nikolai Podgorny.
 "It is not reasonable to become engaged in a war with the United States because of Egypt and Syria," said Premier Alexei Kosygin, while KGB chief Yuri Andropov added that "We shall not unleash the Third World War."
 The letter from the U.S. cabinet arrived during the meeting.
 Brezhnev decided that the Americans were too nervous, and that the best course of action would be to wait to reply.
 The next morning, the Egyptians agreed to the American suggestion, and dropped their request for assistance from the Soviets, bringing the crisis to an end.